hoppe93/SOFT2/doc/sphinx/source/scripts/Detector.rst

 images that this @RadiationOutput produces.

-The vector :math:`\hat{e}_1` is defined so that it always lies in the horizontal plane.
+The vector :math:`\hat{e}_1` is defined so that it always lies in the horizontal plane when the :option:`roll` angle is zero.
 Its mathematical definition is

 .. math::